Vilmos Kondor: Budapest Noir Cycle

+The third novel in the series was published in 2010 by Agave Könyvek.

 Hungary is about to get drawn into World War II when Zsigmond Gordon is asked to do something important for his country, and sets out to catch a deadly spy in war-torn Europe, only to find the traitor in Budapest in 1943.

 A critic called the novel a "time machine".

 "All those who have never daydreamed about travelling back in time with a time machine to change the course of certain events, raise your hand.
 If any of you wish to relive Hungary as it was in the 1940s, then by all means pick up Vilmos Kondor’s latest novel, which not only reveals practical espionage facts, but also depicts the operation and circumstances reigning within the secret services of a country being driven into war."